 The top segment of the cable (beyond the splitter) will induce a lot of noise.
 If I pull the splitter tight up under my chin that eliminates most of it, but that looks silly and gets in the way.

-What does work well for me it running the cable behind my neck, around the left over my shoulder and clipping it to my shirt.
+What does work well for me it running the cable over my ears, behind my neck, left over my left shoulder and clipping it to my shirt.
 I get no microphonics and it’s out of the way.